Texas Public Information Act

-- Keep appointments to inspect records or pick up copies or risk losing the opportunity to see the information.
+- Keep appointments to inspect records or pick up copies or risk losing the opportunity to see the information at the time requested

 Cost of Records

-- You must respond to any written estimate of charges within 10 days of the date the governmental body sent it or the request may be deemed withdrawn.
+- You must respond to any written estimate of the charges within 10 business days of the date the governmental body sent it or the request may be deemed withdrawn.

 - If estimated costs exceed $100.00 (or $50.00 if a governmental body has fewer than 16 full time employees) the governmental body may require a bond, prepayment or deposit.

 - You may ask the governmental body to determine whether providing the information primarily benefits the general public, resulting in a waiver or reduction of charges.

 - Make a timely payment for all mutually agreed charges.
 A governmental body can demand payment of overdue balances exceeding $100.00, or obtain a security deposit, before processing additional requests from you.